Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Technical Tools and Proof Overview

+Unfortunately, these observations are not enough to show that these quantities are $o(s_{\a,j}\md)$ as required for our distributional theory.
+From our analysis, it turns out that both $T_1$ and $T_2$ above contain a non-negligible Gaussian term, and the analysis in \citet{li_minimax_2025} is not sufficiently fine-grained to characterize the distributional fluctuations and isolate the leading-order term.
+Therefore, a major technical contribution of our work is in finding the ``correct'' form of the residual terms in the presence of small eigengaps.
+It is worth emphasizing that the focus of \citet{li_minimax_2025} is not on distributional theory, but rather on perturbation bounds, and hence their analysis is sufficient for their goals.

-\begin{theorem}[First-Order Expansion] Let $\{\uhatj,\hat \lambda_j\}$ denote the eigenvectors and eigenvalues of the symmetric matrix $\mhat := \bM + \bE$, where the symmetric matrix $\bM$ has eigenvectors and eigenvalues $\uj$ and $\lambda_j$ respectively.
+In order to identify the leading-order term and the appropriate residual terms, we first use the following deterministic decomposition. \begin{lemma} Let $\{\uhatj,\hat \lambda_j\}$ denote the eigenvectors and eigenvalues of the symmetric matrix $\mhat \coloneqq \bM + \bE$, where the symmetric matrix $\bM$ has eigenvectors and eigenvalues $\uj$ and $\lambda_j$ respectively.
 Suppose $\lambda_j$ is unique.
 Then the following expansion is valid always: